Japanese black bear

 The Japanese black bear (Ursus thibetanus japonicus) is a subspecies of the Asian black bear that lives on two main islands of Japan: Honshu and Shikoku.

-There are an estimated 10,000 black bears in Japan.
-The population of black bears on Shikoku is endangered at less than 30 individuals and the last confirmed sighting of a bear on the island of Kyushu was in 1987 making them likely extinct on the island prior to the 21st century.
-There is a high price on bear parts in the black market, which threatens all bear populations in Japan.
-This particular species of bear are typically smaller with males only reaching 60–120 kg and females only weighing about 40–100 kg.
+Japan’s bear population is growing, with one recent estimate putting the number of black bears at 44,000 – compared with 15,000 estimated in 2012.
+The population of black bears on Shikoku is endangered at less than 30 individuals and the last confirmed sighting of a bear on the island of Kyushu was in 1987, making them likely extinct on the island prior to the 21st century.
+This particular species of bear are typically smaller, with males only reaching 60–120 kg and females only weighing about 40–100 kg.
 Their body length is about 120–140 cm long.

+The Japanese black bear migrated from the Asian continent to the Japanese archipelago in the Pleistocene, where it appears to have differentiated into several geographically restricted groups, around 100,000 to 500,000 years ago.
+However, based on mitochondrial DNA analysis, it has been suggested these differences only became pronounced genetically around 30,000 years ago.

 Diet

-These bears are typically herbivorous, eating mainly grasses and herbs during the spring.
+These bears eat mainly grasses and herbs during the spring.
 During the summer, they switch to berries and nuts to feed themselves for their hibernation.
 The bear is able to get the berries and nuts by climbing trees and using their claws to grab the food.
 These animals can be omnivorous and eat other wild animals and livestock when there is a need.
-Typical prey species include Japanese serow wild boar, and sika deer.
-Like other bears, cannibalism occurs, as has been demonstrated when bone fragments and claws of a cub were found inside the stomach of a male black bear.
-They have also been documented consuming invasive species such as nutria.
+Typical prey species include Japanese serow.

+Japanese beech mast (seeds) are one of the staple foods for the Japanese black bear, particularly in eastern Japan.
+The beech mast is produced every few years by the trees, which are widespread throughout Japan as far north as the Oshima Peninsula.
+Bears also feed on the young leaves, buds, and reproductive organs of the beech trees; the beech tree is the single most valuable food source for bears in areas where beech forests are found.

 Habitat

 The bears live on two Japanese islands: Honshu and Shikoku.
 They can be found in the northeastern high snow region and the southwestern low snow region; however, they have been spotted as high as the alpine region more than 3,000 m high.
-They tend to live in areas where there is an abundance of grasses and trees with berries to support their diet.
+They tend to live in areas where there is an abundance of grasses and trees with berries to support their diet, particularly broad-leaved, deciduous forests.

+Population isolation

+Due to the mountainous nature of Japan, bears are often geographically isolated from each other.
+In Iwate Prefecture, which has a large population of black bears, the population has been divided into two distinct groups: those in the Ōu Mountains and those in the Kitakami Mountains.